Published On: February 27, 2025

 Proper Use of Resources

 Estimation of the job enables better resource assignment.
 You order suitable materials with no wastage, so everything you need is ensured there is no wastage.
-This also means that the labor will be scheduled appropriately, and Pou will have the right electrician and workers at the right time, avoiding delays.
+This also means that the laborer will be scheduled appropriately, and POU will have the right electrician and workers at the right time, avoiding delays.

 Sustainability